Sellers

 What Upgrades Actually Help Sell a Calgary Home?

-Start with what buyers notice first
+Start with what buyers see first

 This article is general information, not legal, financial, inspection, appraisal, tax, or professional trade advice.
 Talk to a qualified professional before relying on technical, legal, financial, or inspection conclusions.